ibm-cloud-docs/ContinuousDelivery/cd_data_security.md

 * `FIELD_NAME` is the name of the field within the HashiCorp Vault secret.

 To use a CRN secrets reference, obtain the secret CRN directly from the {{site.data.keyword.secrets-manager_short}} UI or programmatically by using the CLI, API, or SDKs.

-For more information about managing secrets, see [Managing secrets in your toolchains](/docs/devsecops?topic=devsecops-cd-devsecops-toolchains-secrets).

 ### Specifying secrets references by using the console
 {: #cd_secrets_references_ui}